Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.feature.awesomebar.provider/-search-suggestion-provider/-init-.md

 `fetchClient` - The HTTP client for requesting suggestions from the search engine.

 `limit` - The maximum number of suggestions that should be returned.
+It needs to be &gt;= 1.

 `mode` - Whether to return a single search suggestion (with chips) or one suggestion per item.